 It’s not uncommon for people with PTSD to suffer from other mental illnesses.
 Such conditions may either develop directly as a result of the traumatic event or appear later, following the PTSD.

-The most frequent of the coocurring psychiatric disorders are depression and anxiety, especially when the PTSD has persisted for a long time.
+The most frequent of the co-occurring psychiatric disorders are depression and anxiety, especially when the PTSD has persisted for a long time.
 Many people attempt to “treat” their symptoms with alcohol or medication, trying to sleep better or block out intrusive thoughts.
 However, this approach is ineffective—in fact, over time, it only intensifies emotional distress, cognitive disturbances, and finally an addiction.

 Treatment for Depression Associated with PTSD

 Depression is a common mental health problem.
-In the industrialised countries, depression (mild, moderate, or severe) affects around one in ten individuals per year.
+In the industrialized countries, depression (mild, moderate, or severe) affects around one in ten individuals per year.
 The pre-existing depression adds to the risk of developing PTSD, and in reverse, PTSD can trigger depression in previously healthy individuals.
 It is a fact that prior to the trauma, people with PTSD are three to five times more likely to suffer from depression.
 On the other hand, individuals with PTSD are four times more likely to develop depression.
 PTSD also significantly increases the risk of suicide.
 The recommended treatment for depression associated with PTSD is the use of antidepressants.

 Anxiety Treatment in PTSD

 The American Psychiatric Association (APA) in the past classified PTSD as an anxiety disorder.
-Such association is understandable, as PTSD and anxiety disorders might cause the same symptoms.
+Such an association is understandable, as PTSD and anxiety disorders might cause the same symptoms.
 The common symptoms occurring in PTSD and in the anxiety disorders are fluctuating anxiety, panic attacks, and insomnia.
 On the other hand, the pre-existing anxiety disorders increase the risk of PTSD after trauma exposure.
 Also, coexisting anxiety disorders should be treated with medication.

 PTSD and Substance Abuse